 The Marrow Thieves author Cherie Dimaline was once a magician's assistant

-Cherie Dimaline's YA novel The Marrow Thieves won the 2017 Governor General's Literary Award for English-language children's literature.
+Cherie Dimaline's YA novel The Marrow Thieves won the 2017 Governor General's Literary Award for English-language children's literature and was defended on Canada Reads 2018 by Jully Black.
 But long before her literary success, a young Dimaline was once a magician's assistant.

 "The oddest job I had was the first job I had.
 I was a magician assistant.
 My father was a magician in his spare time.
 I remember spending an entire summer learning how to balance on a sword.
 The trick is that there's three swords.
 Two of the swords are incredibly pointy, the third one in the middle is dull, then in the back of your outfit is a small metal bar.
 You have to have the metal bar exactly on the dull sword and then you have to plank and hold it.
 I was a young, aspiring gymnast of seven and it took two-and-a-half months to learn how to balance on the sword.
 It's not on my résumé currently and I certainly could never do it again — I can't even plank on a table for that long."

 Cherie Dimaline's comments have been edited and condensed.